Back to Resources

 depth: Income Lab

-Income Lab is a purpose-built retirement income planning platform.
+Income Lab is a full retirement planning platform: plan building,

-how to turn a portfolio into sustainable income, optimize taxes on
+distribution problem: how to turn a portfolio into sustainable income,

-withdrawals, time Social Security, and present the plan to clients
+optimize taxes on withdrawals, time Social Security, and present the

 Specific capabilities that fill the gap: – Risk-based